centreon/centreon-documentation/versioned_docs/version-23.10/resources/glossary.md

 ## Retention files

 Retention files belong to Centreon [Broker](#broker).
 These files store the monitoring data that could not be inserted into the database.
-For instance, if a communication problem occurs between Engine and Broker, the data is not lost, Broker stores them in a file (whose name includes the term "queue").
+For instance, if a communication problem occurs between Engine and Broker, the data is not lost.
+The Broker stores it in a file (whose name includes the term "queue").
 The file will then be read by Centreon Broker, then inserted into the databases so as to avoid data loss.

 ## Retention period